Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 HMAC_MD5(Session key, NEGOTIATE_MESSAGE + CHALLENGE_MESSAGE + AUTHENTICATE_MESSAGE)
 ```

-What is important is that the session key **depends on the client's secret**, so an attacker can't re-calculate the MIC.
+What is important is that the session key **depends on the client's secret**, so an attacker can't re-compute the MIC.

 Here's an example of MIC: